bgopi23/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a new client
+1. User requests to add a new client.
-1. FitBook displays a success message after the new client is successfully added
+1. FitBook displays a success message after the new client is successfully added.
-1. Use case ends
+1. Use case ends.

 **Extensions**

 * 1a.
-User enters an invalid command
+User enters an invalid command.
     * 1a1.
-FitBook alerts the user that the command is invalid and displays the correct format
+FitBook alerts the user that the command is invalid and displays the correct format.
-    * Use case resumes
+    * Use case resumes.
 * 1b.
-User tries to add a client that already exists in FitBook
+User tries to add a client that already exists in FitBook.
     * 1b1.
-FitBook alerts the user that a client with that name and details already exists
+FitBook alerts the user that a client with that name and details already exists.
-    * 1b2.
-FitBook provides possible solutions (use different details if the client name is the same)
-    * Use case resumes
+    * Use case resumes.

 <hr>